123monisha/WindowsForms-LoginDemo/README.md

 # WindowsForms Registration Demo

-A simple Windows Forms (C#) demo application for registering customers with SQL Server
+A simple Windows Forms (C#) demo application for registering customers with SQL Server integration

 ## ✨ Features
 - Auto-generated account number for each new customer